vyos/vyos-documentation/docs/configuration/service/dhcp-relay.rst

 .. cfgcmd:: set service dhcp-relay interface <interface>

-   Enable the DHCP relay service on the given interface.
+   Interfaces that participate in the DHCP relay process, including the uplink to the DHCP server.

 .. cfgcmd:: set service dhcp-relay server <server>